KocSistem/aks-workshop/README.md

-Azure Kubernetes Workshop Guide
+Azure Kubernetes Workshop
 ===

-In this guide, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+In this workshop, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 Some of the things you'll be going through: